Somatic markers: even Spock needs feelings

 Well, these findings show that, even with a seemingly logical decision - without tapping into our emotions, we can’t bring ourselves to take the plunge and choose.

-This study lead Damasio to come up with the Somatic Marker Hypothesis - one of the most influential theories of emotion from the last few decades (see, told you that 90s research was totes still relevant).
+This study lead Damasio to come up with the Somatic Marker Hypothesis - one of the most influential theories of emotion from the last few decades.

 Think about if you’re trying to convince someone of something, or present your solution as the obvious choice.
 Using the Somatic Marker Hypothesis, you know that you won’t get the result you want through presenting logic alone.
 So, take them on a journey - tap into their emotions, and make yours a solution that feels good, as well as makes sense.